 Autosomal dominant PKD

 Autosomal dominant (ADPKD) is sometimes called adult PKD.
-According to the University of Chicago Medicine, it accounts for about 90 percent of cases.
+According to the National Kidney Foundation, it accounts for about 90 percent of cases.
 Someone who has a parent with PKD has a 50 percent chance of developing this condition.

 Symptoms usually develop later in life, between the ages of 30 and 40.
 However, some people begin to experience symptoms in childhood.

 Autosomal recessive PKD